Safello works tirelessly to prevent fraud and you can read more about this in our fraud prevention article collection, upon interest.

 Have you fallen victim to any suspicious activity?
 Always report fraud and fraud attempts to the police.

-The 2020 Think safe campaign by MSB (The Swedish Civil Contingencies Agency) contains several useful guides.
+1. MSB (The Swedish Civil Contingencies Agency) offers several useful guides.

 2. Do not try to fool me!

 Educational movies (in Swedish) about fraud against the elderly:

 Tips and recommendations to prevent fraud in public environments, in people’s homes, and for if someone tries to trick you into providing them with sensitive information, or sell a product or a service to you.